The following requirements are based on the 2014 - 2016 catalog.

 - Meet state standards on North Dakota required tests to measure prospective teacher’s content knowledge in reading, writing, and mathematics.
 See www.ets.org/praxis/nd/requirements for test requirements.

 - As of 9/1/2014, candidates must meet state and VCSU CORE standards.
 North Dakota’s CORE standards are: Reading (156), Writing (160), Math (150).
 Students must meet the passing score for two of the three tests with a composite score of 466 or higher.

 - Demonstrate proper dispositions necessary to teach for learning.

-- Satisfactory academic performance in EDUC 250: Introduction to Education.
+- Satisfactory academic performance with a “C” or better in EDUC 250: Introduction to Education.

 The Teacher Education Committee will review the documentation and make a recommendation to the School of Education Dean to accept or deny the application for admission to the program.
 If the applicant is denied admission due to a condition that can be corrected, the applicant may reapply when the deficiency is removed.

 In order to continue in the Teacher Education program, the student must: